 3. Are there scholarships that currently enrolled students can apply for?

-- Yes, all students will automatically be considered for merit scholarships.
-No application is required.
-Also, many academic departments award scholarships to current students.
+- Yes, many academic departments award scholarships to current students.
 Check with your department for more information on how to be considered for any scholarships they might have available.

 - There are no scholarships specifically awarded for study abroad programs.